A Brightwell-Winkler type characterisation of NU graphs: Shortest Path Reconfiguration

-\begin{corollary} Any irreflexive graph $H$ that we get by removing the loops from a graph $H'$ which admits a \kNU{} polymorphism, is $\SP$-trivial. \end{corollary}
+The shortest path reconfiguration graph $\SP(H,u,v)$ is the graph on the set of shortest $uv$-paths in $H$ where two are adjacent if they differ on a single vertex.
+The shortest path reconfiguration problem $\RSP$ asks for an instance $(H,u,v,P_\phi,P_\psi)$ if there is a path between $P_\phi$ and $P_\psi$ in $\SP(H,u,v)$.

+We observed in the introduction that $\SP(H,u,v) = \Col(P_d,H;p)$ where $d$ is the distance between $u$ and $v$, so $H$ is $\SP$-trivial if we get it from an $\Ext$-trivial graph by removing loops, thus Theorem \ref{thm:mainfull} this gives Corollary \ref{cor:SPR}: any $\NU$ graph $H$, with loops removed, is $\SP$-trivial.

-Corollary \ref{cor:genSPR} is not a characterisation, as odd cycles are $\SP$-trivial while for an odd cycle of length at least $5$, no addition of loops can make it admit a \kNU{} polymorphism.
+This is far from a characterisation of $\SP$-trivial graphs, as odd cycles are $\SP$-trivial while for an odd cycle of length at least $5$, no addition of loops can make it into an $\NU$ graph.
 A full characterisation of the $\SP$-trivial graphs would be interesting.
-It would have to deal with the following example which produces many $\SP$-trivial graphs that do not have $\NU$ polymorphisms.
+It would have to deal with the following example which produces many $\SP$-trivial graphs that are not $\NU$ graphs for whatever loops are added.

 \begin{example} If $H$ is bipartite and $\SP$-trivial, and we add one edge $e$ making an odd cycle, then it remains $\SP$-trivial.
 For any two vertices $u$ and $v$, all shortest paths either use $e$ or all shortest paths do not use $e$.
 If they do not, then they reconfigure, if they do, then we can reconfigure the paths from $u$ to $e$ and then reconfigure the paths from $e$ to $v$. \end{example}